nilsherzig/dotfiles/README.md

 ### Uses
 I mainly use my machine to take nodes, write Golang code and manage / develop Kubernetes and networking related things.

-Everything including network settings, my screen res, vim plugins, fonts, installed packages and my wallpaper are configured in this repo.
+Multiple machines and their boot drives, network settings, screen res, installed packages and fonts, key binds and even their wallpapers are configured using this repo.
 A big thank you to everyone who has ever contributed to a package I use :).

 ### Current setup